matheusmlopess-zz/Graphstream-applied-to-Power-systems-analysis/README.md

-### Graphstream APIs developed to suport a Multi-Agent System model developed to perform automatic reconfiguration in distribution power grids.
+### Graphstream APIs developed to support a Multi-Agent System model of automatic reconfiguration for distribution power grids.

 ##Early tests: